vipulprasad/halo-mass-function-and-bias/README.md

 # halo-mass-function-and-bias

-This repository consists two simple python implementations for calculating mass function and bias of dark matter halos.
+This repository consists simple python implementations for calculating mass function and bias of dark matter halos from different models.

 Halo Mass functions
   1. Press-Schechter